ibisba/handbook/pages/hub_management/access_rights.md

 ## Security/Privacy

-IBISBAHub has been designed in such a way that it provides complete control over access to the Data, Projects and the ISA structure.
+IBISBAKHub has been designed in such a way that it provides complete control over access to the Data, Projects and the ISA structure.
 You may choose to keep your Project/Data completely private or public or even choose an intermediate level of access.
 Access control may be specified for

 - Members of a project
 - Members of an institution